uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/README.md

 You will need the database installed locally, follow the "Development Setup - MySQL Database" section below.

-TODO:RTB hopefully just press "play" in IntelliJ
+TODO:BEISDEAS-156 hopefully just press "play" in IntelliJ

-TODO:RTB for now, you will need the WordPress site running locally as well
+TODO:BEISDEAS-156 for now, you will need the WordPress site running locally as well

 ### Development Setup - Admin Site